-Some common reasons for dental extractions (tooth removal) include removal of wisdom teeth, badly fractured teeth, or to make room for orthodontic treatment.
+Some common reasons for tooth extractions in Bensalem, PA include impacted wisdom teeth, badly fractured teeth, or to make room for orthodontic treatment.

 Extractions are done surgically or non-surgically depending on the condition of the tooth.
 A surgical extraction is done when a tooth is not easily accessible because it hasn’t fully broken through or it has broken under the gum line.
 An incision is made to access the tooth, and then the tooth, if necessary, may be carefully broken into pieces for ease of removal.